mastercoder13234/pokeprimum/INSTALL.md

 ### Building with debug info under a modern toolchain

-To build **pokeemerald.elf** with debug symbols under a modern toolchain:
+To build **pokeprimum.elf** with debug symbols under a modern toolchain:
 ```bash
 make modern DINFO=1
 ```